 That's why data cleaning is so important.
 Making key business decisions from outdated or incorrect data can have catastrophic consequences.

-Sure, keeping your data clean is challenging – especially if you're forced to making manual changes to data points.
-Before implementing your data cleaning strategy, look at the big picture and define your objectives.
+Keeping your data clean is challenging, especially if you manually change data points.
+Before implementing your data cleaning strategy, consider the big picture and define your objectives.
 Otherwise, you may go down the rabbit hole of unclean and inaccurate data.

 Do you need a team of data science experts to help you clean and maintain your database?
 Get in touch with us.